 Edit

-Upgrade or replace the SQL Server instance of Microsoft Dynamics 365 Finance + Operations (on-premises) environments
+Upgrade or replace the SQL Server instance for Microsoft Dynamics 365 Finance + Operations (on-premises) environments

-This article explains how to upgrade the Microsoft SQL Server instance or cluster that your environment is using.
-You must complete this process if you want to upgrade from one major version of SQL Server to another but don't want to do an in-place upgrade.
-If you choose to do an in-place upgrade, you can still follow the guidance in this article although some of the steps won't apply.
+This article explains how to upgrade the Microsoft SQL Server instance or cluster that your environment uses.
+Complete this process if you want to upgrade from one major version of SQL Server to another but don't want to do an in-place upgrade.
+If you choose to do an in-place upgrade, you can still follow the guidance in this article although some of the steps don't apply.

 Prerequisites for upgrading the SQL Server version